YingjieQiao/SentimentAnalysis/README.md

 ### Label Smoothing

-What's more, we add label smothing in the model when calculating model parametes, shown in line 197 and 64.
+What's more, we add label smoothing in the model when calculating model parameters, shown in line 197 and 64.